geekboxzone/mmallow_docs_source.android.com/src/source/known-issues.md

 **Fix**: Use an emulator binary from the SDK, which is built on MacOS 10.6 with XCode 3 and works on MacOS 10.7.

+## Difficulties syncing the source code (proxy issues). ##

+**Symptom**: `repo init` or `repo sync` fail with http errors, typically 403 or 500.

+**Cause**: There are quite a few possible causes, most often related to http proxies, which have difficulties handling the large amounts of data getting transfered.

+**Fix**: While there's no general solution, using python 2.7 and explicitly using `repo sync -j1` have been reported to improve the situation for some users.